TordRL/website-torud/README.md

-# website-torud
+# TORUDs WEBSITE!
-My own personal website.
-Maily for testing purposes! :D
+This is in essence only for testing.
+Vibecoding and chill